 Learn Chinese instrument, with unlimited access!

 Learn to play Chinese instruments at your own pace with the best artists and teachers!
-Our lessons are especially designed for all levels of players.
-From beginner lessons to advanced masterclasses, you’ll find courses that interest you!
+Our lessons are especially designed for all levels of musicians.
+From beginner to advanced lessons, you’ll find lessons that suit your needs!

 The guzheng is a plucked string traditional Chinese instrument.
 The actual instrument has 21 strings which are played with a plectrum enabling to pluck strings.
 The guzheng is a very ancient instrument which dates back to 2500 years.